mirror/chromium/content/browser/background_fetch/storage/README.md

 of microseconds since the unix epoch (internally stored as an `int64_t`).
 Without padding with zeros, this may introduce an ordering inversion in November 2286 and again in the year 5138, but the impact would only be on the relative ordering with which two different fetches were scheduled.
+(This substitution is currently unused but will be put back later).
+* `<download_guid>` is the GUID (v4) that identifies an active download that has been requested via the BackgroundFetchDelegate (ultimately handled by the DownloadService).